inclavare-containers/inclavare-containers/rune/README.md

 `rune` currently supports the Linux platform with x86-64 architecture only.
 It must be built with Go version 1.14 or higher.

-`rune` depends on protobuf compiler.
-Please refer to [this step](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) to install it on your platform.
 Additionally, `rune` by default enables seccomp support as [runc](https://github.com/opencontainers/runc#building) so you need to install libseccomp on your platform.

 ```bash
 # create $WORKSPACE folder